steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         Should Builder create the Production database and seed the user store during a build?
             The database and user store can only be created one time.
 It must always be preserved during subsequent updates.

+    Add support for copying demonstration models into a new users account.

+    Why are there no warnings about comments in launch.json?
+    Why is the Python refactoring so slow?
+        "Refactoring library rope is not installed.
+Install?"

     Remove PATH, PYTHON path changes to System Environment variables.
-    How are environemnt variables (PATH, PYTHONPATH) handled on the web server?
+    How are environment variables (PATH, PYTHONPATH) handled on the web server?

     Server Structure
         modelrelief (ContentRootPath)